fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 Instead of modifying a container by copying files inside there we can create a new image that contains the "Hello, World!" application.
 The tool for this is the Dockerfile.
 Dockerfile is a simple text file that contains all of the instructions for creating an image.
 Let's create an example Dockerfile from the "Hello, World!" application.

-Create a file called Dockerfile, put it next to the index.js containing `console.log('Hello, World!')` your directory structure should look like this:
+If you did not already, create a directory on your own machine and create a file called Dockerfile.
+Let's also put a index.js containing `console.log('Hello, World!')` next to the Dockerfile.
+Your directory structure should look like this:

 ```
 ├── index.js